Fishing Anderson Lake

 Guide to fishing for largemouth bass, channel catfish, black crappie, white crappie, bluegill, green sunfish and warmouth at Anderson Lake in Illinois.

-Occasionally subject to overfilling with flood waters, Anderson Lake is a nice destination for boating and fishing when water levels cooperate.
+Occasionally subject to overfilling with flood waters, Anderson Lake is a nice destination, for fishing when water levels cooperate.
 This 1,130-acre, freshwater lake is located in the west-central part of IL, five miles southwest of Havana.

 Fishing from the bank is popular here, and anglers can access most of the 9 miles of shoreline to do so.
-Don't expect to find rental boats, but there are two boat launch ramps and docks.
 Bluegill, crappie and bass and catfish provide plenty of action during the season, and ice fishing is popular for crappie and sunfish in winter.

 Primary fish species residing in Anderson Lake